Lori Deveny State Sentencing Updates

 In the end, Judge Jerry Hodson’s sentence of 14 years fell short of the 20 year “precedential sentence” that the state was asking for, and took into account that Deveny “was in an abusive relationship.”

 Healy told me, “The State is happy the defendant is finally sentenced and there is closure for all her victims, and everyone associated with the case.
 We respect Judge Hodson’s sentence and hope this serves as a deterrent to anyone in a similar position that is contemplating such predatory conduct against similarly vulnerable victims.”

 Angi McFarland, one of Deveny’s 135 victims, told me, “It was an incredibly anti-climactic ending.
 There really is not a long enough sentence for us to feel any sense of justice.
 We continue to lack any faith in our failed legal system.”

-Jaime McFarland, who was jerked around by Deveny since 2007, added that he was “disappointed.
-That’s less time than she lied to us.
+Jaime McFarland, who was jerked around by Deveny since 2007, added that he was “Disappointed.
+[The sentence is] less time than she lied to us.
 Less than 2 months per victim.”